 Quinoa is so much fun to play with from appetizers to salads to entrees and even desserts, it’s such a versatile, protein packed seed.
 This time I experimented with some fun bbq flavors and adding a twist to a hush puppy or fritter to create my super tasty vegan bbq quinoa balls recipe!
-Enjoy as appetizers, burger patties, in salads or even grilled!
+Enjoy as appetizers, burger patties, in salads or even grilled on a charcoal grill!
 Yum!

 - 3 cups cooked quinoa (made in vegetable broth instead of water for richer flavor)